LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 #### Persona

-Some mages invest in their cabals and in their Shadow Names, coming up with whole new personas as willworkers, independent — or at least, significantly divergent — from who they were as Sleepers.
+Some mages invest in their cabals and in their [[Shadow Name|Shadow Names]], coming up with whole new personas as willworkers, independent — or at least, significantly divergent — from who they were as [[Sleepers]].

-A persona binds a mage’s magical style, her personal mysteries, and her Shadow Name into an identity that, over time, leaves its mark on the Fallen World.\
+A persona binds a mage’s magical style, her personal mysteries, and her [[Shadow Name]] into an identity that, over time, leaves its mark on the Fallen World.\
 By playing to this fictional persona, she can tap in to a level of Supernal sympathy.
 Her actions must play in to her personal story, however — a fortune-teller or faith healer can’t use her persona as a Yantra to harm another.\
 By contrast, the faith healer could use his persona not just for healing, but to bolster his reputation and give his words greater gravitas, making people more likely to believe him.

-**Effect:** A persona Yantra keys in to the mage’s Shadow Name and Cabal Theme Merits, providing +1 to +4 dice.
-Mana charged by ley resonance also allows a +1 Persona Yantra.
+**Effect:** A persona Yantra keys in to the mage’s [[Shadow Name]] and [[Cabal Theme]] [[Merits]], providing +1 to +4 dice. [[Mana]] charged by ley resonance also allows a +1 Persona Yantra.

 #### Dedicated Tools

-Each mage has a Dedicated Magical Tool — an item that synchronizes with her Nimbus and that feeds in to her understanding of magic.
+Each mage has a Dedicated Magical Tool — an item that synchronizes with her [[Nimbus]] and that feeds in to her understanding of magic.

 A [[Thyrsus]] who trusts to nature to provide may not have much by way of possessions, but his walking stick is his staff, and he uses it even for spells that do not benefit from its symbolism.
-A Botswanan Libertine who learned the magic of the Sangoma may tap a rhythm on her drum even when the noise has no bearing on her spells, as the drumming is part of her Nimbus.
+A Botswanan Libertine who learned the magic of the Sangoma may tap a rhythm on her drum even when the noise has no bearing on her spells, as the drumming is part of her [[Nimbus]].

 The Dedicated tool is often the first Path tool that the mage used, or something that she grabbed at the moment of her [[Awakening]].\
 If it gets destroyed or lost, she can replace it — but at a price.
 She must use her chosen tool as a Yantra in every spell she casts for a month (counting against her limit), regardless of whether doing so gives any benefit.